pauloluniyi/VGEA/README.md

 If you are the administrator on your machine, you can build a local image of the VGEA container using the Singularity recipe file provided:

 sudo singularity build vgea.simg Singularity

+A sample singularity image built using the test data provided is available at 10.5281/zenodo.3702287.